 Revenue and cost-to-revenue ratio

 How much money did your event bring in?
 If your event required a paid ticket, gross revenue is an important measure of success.
 How does that amount compare to what you spent on the event?
 This comparison will help you better understand the value of your event and the resources offered.
 Events are expensive, but they’re not worth going in debt for.

 Did your attendees enjoy your event?
 What did they participate in and enjoy the most?
 “Satisfaction” may seem like an obscure metric, but understanding the opinions and perspective of your event attendees can help you better understand where your event was a success … and where you could improve.
 Consider building a survey to ask your attendees about their experience, takeaways, and to calculate a Net Promoter Score (NPS) for your event.

-Here’s a direct quote from another expert who provided some marketing advice in a recent piece of ours, Mike Piddock of Glisser spoke at INBOUND18:
+Here’s a direct quote from another expert who provided some marketing advice in a recent piece of ours, Mike Piddock of Glisser spoke at INBOUND:

 Social media mentions/engagement

 How often was your event discussed on social media?
 What was the general consensus around the event?
 Did your attendees share content that engaged non-attendees?
-(It’s highly likely — a recent study found that 98% of consumers create digital content at events.)
+(It’s highly likely — a 2016 study found that 98% of consumers create digital content at events, and this number has likely risen today.)
 In today’s digital world, social media is a great measure of event success and reach.
 Take a look at your event mentions on Facebook, Twitter, Instagram, and more.
 Consider using a hashtag so you can easily track posts.

 Lead acquisition and customer conversion